Autumn Rim to Rim in the Grand Canyon

 Starting in Flagstaff, AZ we shuttle to the North Rim of the Grand Canyon.
 On the way we’ll enjoy a scenic breakfast at the historic Navajo Bridge, suspended high above the Colorado River, before completing our drive.
 Once at the North Rim, we dawn the backpacks that contain all we’ll need for the next four days and begin our descent.
-The next four days take us past phenomenal views, deep side canyons, desert oases, waterfalls, fascinating history and of course the mighty Colorado River.
+The next four days take us past phenomenal views, deep side canyons, desert oases, box canyons, fascinating history and of course the mighty Colorado River.
 Your guide(s) will regale you with stories of visitors past, including the Native Americans who called the Canyon home for millennia and early pioneers and miners.
 Eventually we’ll top out on the South Rim and be able to look back at our entire route.
 What a feeling!

 Grand Canyon’s permit process is complicated, but we take care of everything so you don’t have to worry about it!
 Here’s what you do need to know – Grand Canyon issues backpacking permits through a lottery system 4+ months in advance (deadlines listed below).
 Permits for popular trips sell out immediately during the initial lottery, so it’s important to register before the process begins.
-Pre-permit registrants also receive a 5% discount and can pick any dates (must book directly with us to get the discount)!

 DIFFICULTY LEVEL 3

 Scale of 1-5.
 1 is least difficult; 5 is most difficult